electricjimi/tonnetz-3d-visualizer/README.md

 *   **Click:** Click on a node to hear the corresponding pitch.
 *   **Hover:** Hover over nodes to highlight them.
 *   **Drag and Zoom:** Drag to rotate the network and zoom in/out to examine the relationships from different perspectives.

-## Demo
-You can see the Tonnetz Visualizer in action in the embedded video above.